Base choice

 Food status

-Food is practical support here: expect Hunan spice, use simple mountain-area restaurants, rely on hotel breakfast, and carry backup snacks for long scenic days.
+Food is recovery here: expect Hunan spice, rice noodles, simple mountain-area restaurants, hotel breakfast, and backup snacks for long scenic days.

 Food